kripy/yes-slash-no/README.md

 $ cd yes-slash-no
 ```

-You'll need to create an ```.env``` file in the root directory of the project for storing a single environment variable (more about this later).
+You'll need to create an ```.env``` file in the root directory of the project for storing environment variables (more about this later).
 The file should look like this:

 ```
 YSN_ROUTE=switch
+WEBSITE_NAME='Is it friday yet?'
 ```

 Now fire it up: